-Here, you will get to know how to Enable or Disable Diagnostic Policy Service in Windows 10.
+Here, you will get to know how to Enable or Disable Diagnostic Policy Service in Windows 10 and 11.
 When your system conflict with bugs and problems, DPS service let you know what they are.
 At the same time, it allows troubleshooting and a workaround for the problematic component of your Windows.
 By default, the service runs automatically with the OS to keep finding the issues.
 If you disable the same, the service will no longer function and you will never come to know what is causing trouble in your system.

 DPS is Win32 service whose path is “%SystemRoot%\System32\svchost.exe -k LocalServiceNoNetwork -p”.
 It runs as NT Authority\LocalService in a shared process of “svchost.exe”.
 Consequently, other services function in the same process too.
 If the service fails to start, the details are being recorded into Event Log.
 Next time, when the device starts up, it will notify you that Diagnostic Policy Service failed to start due to the error.

 Ways to Enable or Disable Diagnostic Policy Service in Windows 11 and 10

 Here is How to Enable or Disable Diagnostic Policy Service in Windows 11 or 10 –

 1] Exploit Services app to manage Diagnostic Policy Service